NCAR/geocat-comp/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Open this PR as a draft if it is not ready for review
 - [ ] Convert this PR from a draft to a full PR before requesting reviewers
 - [ ] Request @NCAR/geocat for reviews
+- [ ] Passes `precommit`.
+To set up on your local, run `pre-commit install` from the top level of the repository.
+To manually run pre-commits, use `pre-commit run --all-files` and re-add any changed files before committing again and pushing.

 **Functionality**
 - [ ] Function is in appropriate module file